strellic/CodeExec/README.md

 gunicorn -k gevent -w 1 -c config.py app:app
 ```

+(If at this point, `gunicorn` doesn't work, install `gunicorn` or `gunicorn3` from your package manager and run the previous command again.)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.